OSU-NLP-Group/UGround/README.md

 - [ ] Online demo
 - [ ] Code for training and evaluation
 - [ ] Code for collecting and processing data

+Note: This is a work in progress.
+The evaluation results and model checkpoints will be kept updated in later versions.